Which holiday destinations still require a pre-travel Covid test?

 Australia

-As of 18 April, fully vaccinated arrivals and children up to the age of 17 arriving with fully vaccinated adults no longer have to test before travel to Australia.
-In most states, however, you will have to test after arrival - in New South Wales (home to Sydney) and Queensland, for example, you must go straight to your accommodation, take a rapid antigen test and self-isolate until you receive a negative result.
-In Queensland, this rule will end on 28 April, with no post-travel test required.
-In Victoria, this is recommended rather than demanded, while in stricter Western Australia you must be triple-jabbed, with a booster, and qualify for its G2G pass.
+While Australia no longer asks vaccinated international travellers to test before travel, each state has different rules around testing on arrival.
+In New South Wales and Queensland, for example, arrivals are asked to go straight to their accommodation, take a rapid antigen test and stay there until a negative result is returned.
 You can check the individual rules for the state you’re going to here.

 Recently scrapped pre-travel tests for vaccinated arrivals